DavidDTessier/gcp-certifications/Security Engineer/Compliance.md

 GDPR, SOC 1/2/3, FedRAMP, HIPAA, etc see the [GCP Security Compliance Page](https://cloud.google.com/security/compliance) for more details.

 ## FIPS 140-2
-[Federal Information Processing Standard (FIPS) Publication 140-2](https://csrc.nist.gov/csrc/media/publications/fips/140/2/final/documents/fips1402.pdf) s is a security standard that sets forth requirements for cryptographic modules, including hardware, software, and/or firmware, for U.S. federal agencies.
+[Federal Information Processing Standard (FIPS) Publication 140-2](https://csrc.nist.gov/csrc/media/publications/fips/140/2/final/documents/fips1402.pdf) is a security standard that sets forth requirements for cryptographic modules, including hardware, software, and/or firmware, for U.S. federal agencies.

 GCP uses a FIPS 140-2 validated encryption module called [BoringCrypto (certificate 3318)](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/3318) in there production environment.
 This means that both data in transit to the customer and between data centers, and data at rest are encrypted using FIPS 140-2 validated encryption.